rcmdnk/ec2/README.md

   - ssh \[commands\]: Connect to an instance with mosh.
   - mosh: Connect to an instance with mosh.
   - scp <file>: Send a file to an intance.
-  - submit <file>: Launch an instance, send a fiel to the instance, execute a file in the instance, terminate the instance.
+  - submit <file>: Launch an instance, send a file to the instance, execute a file in the instance, terminate the instance.
+  - jobs: Show jobs.
+  - delete_job: delete submitted job.
 - Image (AMI) managemen:t
   - images: List up images (AMI).
   - new_image: Create a new image from an instance.